 How do I access Jigsaw?

-Are you aged between 12 to 25 looking to get one-to-one support with your mental health?
-Your local Jigsaw service can help.
+Are you aged 12 to 25 and looking to get one-to-one support with your mental health?
+If so, your local Jigsaw service can help.

 Getting in touch

-You can start the process by calling or emailing your local Jigsaw service yourself.
-Your parent or guardian, or your teacher, doctor, or youth worker can also take that first step and contact the service for you with your permission.
+Start the process by calling or emailing your local Jigsaw service yourself.
+Your parent or guardian, or teacher, doctor, or youth worker can also take that first step, contacting the service for you with your permission.

 What is a Jigsaw service?

-Jigsaw is a mental health service, but it is also specifically an early intervention service for young people at primary care level.
+Jigsaw is a mental health service.
+But more specifically, it is an early intervention service for young people at primary care level.

 Jigsaw supports young people with lots of challenges and difficulties.
-These can be struggling with relationships at home or with friends, to feeling down or anxious or isolated.
+These can range from struggling with relationships at home or with friends, to feeling down or anxious or isolated.

 What happens when I come to Jigsaw?